orfeus-eu/documentation/docs/_build/html/_sources/adria_array_organization.rst.txt

 AdriaArray - MoC
 -----------------------------

-AdA officially started on 19 May 2022 with the establishment of the Steering Committee for AdriaArray Seismology Group, coordinated by Prof. Thomas Meier.
+AdriaArray (AdA) officially started on 19 May 2022 with the establishment of the Steering Committee for AdriaArray Seismology Group, coordinated by Prof. Thomas Meier.
 The Committee approved the `Memorandum of Collaboration (MoC) <https://polybox.ethz.ch/index.php/s/zOhxUOEPwnyA2mp>`_ to be signed by the AdA members.

 AdriaArray - Members